rober12345/k-nearest-neighbors-project-tutorial/README.md

 movies.head(1)
 ```

 The only columns left to modify are 'crew' and 'overview'.
-For the 'crew', we will create a new function that allows to obtain only the values of the 'name' keys for whose 'job' value is 'Director'.
+For the 'crew', we will create a new function that allows obtaining only the values of the 'name' keys for whose 'job' value is 'Director'.
 To sum up, we are trying to get the name of the director.

 ```py
 def fetch_director(obj):